RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/secondary-structure.md

 ### Template selection <a style="cursor: pointer" id="template" ng-click="scrollTo('template')" name="template" class="text-muted smaller"><i class="fa fa-link"></i></a>

-By default R2DT chooses a template automatically but it is possible to choose a template manually by clicking **Show advanced** and browsing the templates.
+By default, R2DT chooses a template automatically, but it is possible to choose a template manually by clicking **Show advanced** and browsing the templates.
 This option could be useful to highlight species-specific regions.
 For example, one could display the human small SSU rRNA using a bacterial template.